I'm a librarian, author, editor, web

 historical novels for the Historical Novels Review and

-nonprofit organizations for Choice; and professional media for
+nonprofit organizations for CHOICE: Current Reviews for Academic

 I am serving as a contributor in the